datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 ## Monitoring
 * Added support for alerting on the disk partitions used for the DSE `cdc_raw_directory` and agent log directory.
 (OPSC-17650)
-* Fixed a bug that made LDAP authentication unusable.
+* Fixed an issue that made LDAP authentication unusable.
 (OPSC-17688)

 # Release Notes for OpsCenter 6.8.43
 31 March 2025